Massive shark fin haul into Hong Kong dodges global shipping bans

 While the sale and consumption of shark fin is legal in Hong Kong and accounts for about half of global trade, products from endangered sharks listed by the UN Convention on International Trade in Endangered Species (CITES) are protected and must be accompanied by a permit.

-The Hong Kong government has moved to stop illegal trading of sharks fin but false labelling by traders is rampant, allowing shipments to dodge port checks.
+The Hong Kong government has moved to stop illegal trading of shark fin but false labelling by traders is rampant, allowing shipments to dodge port checks.

 Viewed as a status symbol, shark fin is typically eaten shredded in a jelly-like soup that is believed to have nourishing benefits.